br0ast/simulationontology/development/1/Formal CQ.md

 ## CQ1.2

-Retrieve all the simulations that have `flowerLanguage` as the context.
+What are the simulations that exist within a  `flowerLanguage` context?

 ```SPARQL
 PREFIX ex: <https://example.org/>